Who Is Scottie Pippen?

-NBA Hall of Fame forward Scottie Pippen was born on September 25, 1965, in Hamburg, Arkansas.
-A walk-on at the University of Central Arkansas, Pippen became one of college basketball’s best players and was selected fifth overall in the 1987 NBA draft.
+Originally a walk-on at the University of Central Arkansas, Scottie Pippen became one of college basketball’s best players and was selected fifth overall in the 1987 NBA draft.
 During the 1990s, he teamed up with Michael Jordan to lead the Chicago Bulls to six NBA titles.

 As a favor to his high school coach, the University of Central Arkansas offered Pippen a chance to become a student manager of the basketball team.
-His freshman year, however, Pippen ended up making the team as a walk-on.
+During his freshman year, however, Pippen ended up making the team as a walk-on.
 Over the next four seasons, Pippen's growth in height — he eventually stood 6'8" — was matched by his stature among other top-level NCAA players.
 During his senior season at UCA, Pippen averaged 23.6 points and 10 rebounds per game.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!